Atlantic Ocean: Ocean floor

-Continental shelves in the Atlantic are wide off Newfoundland, southernmost South America, and north-eastern Europe.
+Continental shelves in the Atlantic are wide off Newfoundland, southernmost South America, and northeastern Europe.

 In the western Atlantic carbonate platforms dominate large areas, for example, the Blake Plateau and Bermuda Rise.

 The Atlantic is surrounded by passive margins except at a few locations where active margins form deep trenches: the Puerto Rico Trench (8376 m maximum depth) in the western Atlantic and South Sandwich Trench (8264 m) in the South Atlantic.
-There are numerous submarine canyons off north-eastern North America, western Europe, and north-western Africa.
+There are numerous submarine canyons off northeastern North America, western Europe, and northwestern Africa.
 Some of these canyons extend along the continental rises and farther into the abyssal plains as deep-sea channels.

 In 1922, a historic moment in cartography and oceanography occurred.
 The USS Stewart used a Navy Sonic Depth Finder to draw a continuous map across the bed of the Atlantic.
 This involved little guesswork because the idea of sonar is straightforward with pulses being sent from the vessel, which bounce off the ocean floor, then return to the vessel.
 The deep ocean floor is thought to be fairly flat with occasional deeps, abyssal plains, trenches, seamounts, basins, plateaus, canyons, and some guyots.
 Various shelves along the margins of the continents constitute about 11% of the bottom topography with few deep channels cut across the continental rise.

 The mean depth between 60°N and 60°S is 3730 m, or close to the average for the global ocean, with a modal depth between 4000 and 5000 m.

 In the South Atlantic the Walvis Ridge and Rio Grande Rise form barriers to ocean currents.

 The Laurentian Abyss is found off the eastern coast of Canada.